 As noted above, it is not uncommon for disputes to arise before, during, and after the negotiation process.
 When this occurs the dispute typically ends up in the hands of the NLRB which handles many labors disputes each year.
 The NLRB investigates claims and makes a determination as to whether further proceedings are warranted.

-Need Legal Help with a Labor Issue?
+Need Legal Help with a Collective Bargaining Issue?
 Find an Attorney Near You

 Labor relations are complicated and there are often disputes between employers and their workers that require legal action.
 Unions typically offer legal representation to their members, but there may be instances where you'll need to go it alone.
-Check out FindLaw's directory of labor law attorneys to find one near you.
+Learn more about your rights under collective bargaining and state employment laws, by talking to a skilled employment lawyer near you.